 There were no onions in this original recipe.
 In a chunky, fresh modern-day salsa, the colors of onions, tomatoes, and jalapeño chiles are said to represent the white, red, and green of the Mexican flag, but there was no Mexico back then, and no onions, either.
 Onions came to the Americas with the colonists.
 Some other ingredients we strongly associate with salsa also arrived on boats from the Old World.
 Neither lime nor cilantro existed in the Americas six centuries ago.

 Store-bought salsas generally use just one variety of pepper: jalapeño.
-Extra hot salsas might be made with chili extract, rather than a hotter variety of whole pepper, presumably to regulate the heat.
+Extra hot salsas might be made with chile extract, rather than a hotter variety of whole pepper, presumably to regulate the heat.
 If you're looking for salsa made with a pepper that's naturally spicier than jalapeño, you want to look for serrano peppers.
 If you're more adventurous still, you could go with habanero.
 Anything hotter than that and you should make sure you know what you're getting into!
 Test before you pour.
 If you see a salsa labeled "chipotle," it's made with smoked jalapeño peppers, so the flavor is notably smoky and not overly spicy.
-Check out our taste-test of the best store-bought salsas here.

 Tomatoes, chiles, onion, garlic, and cilantro are the basic ingredients of both salsa roja (which prosaically translates as "red sauce") and pico de gallo (which more evocatively means "beak of the rooster").
 The difference between the two is that salsa roja uses cooked tomatoes and is blended, and pico de gallo uses raw tomatoes and is chopped.
 The name "pico de gallo" supposedly refers to the way the chunks can be picked up between finger and thumb.